-- Pupils who fail to attend an after school detention on Wednesdays will be collected the next day and complete their detention for 30 minutes at lunch time. - Pupils who fail to attend on Fridays will receive a 1 hour detention on Tuesdays with the Headteacher. - If the pupil missed the Headteachers Tuesday detention the will spend a day in the reflection room (internal isolation).
+- Pupils who fail to attend an after-school detention on Wednesdays will be collected the next day and complete their detention on Thursday lunch time, supervised by SLT. - Pupils who fail to attend on Fridays will receive a 1-hour detention on Tuesdays with the Headteacher. - If the pupil missed the Headteachers Tuesday detention they will spend a period of time in the reflection room (internal isolation). - Students who fail to attend Monday's late detention will be collected on Tuesday lunch times by LM/HOY.